 It all starts with choosing to embrace frugal living.
 That and setting your spending and savings plan into motion.
 This way you can have options available to you on how you want to live.

-If your portfolio can’t produce the income level needed to fully fund your early retirement.
-Then look at your early retirement funding as buckets.
+If your portfolio can’t produce the income level needed to fully fund your early retirement, then look at your early retirement funding as buckets.
 Buckets defined by periods of passion driven work and with possible savings support to fund your lifestyle.
-Then at some point Social Security and your savings.
+Then at some point funding relies on Social Security and your savings.
 Run the numbers and see if you do have the portfolio to start living your life this way now.

 It’s not magic and still takes having saved enough to pull it off.
 But not nearly as much as you might think.
-Especially if you are successful with your frugal living and have a lower lifestyle cost to support.
+Especially if you are successful with your reduced spending through frugal living and have a lower lifestyle cost to support.

 I had planned on retiring early and often for 11 years before my first early retirement.
 The whole point to this is to be free to pursue positions and opportunities that you as an early retiree want to experience.
 Otherwise what sense does it make?
 There is no reason to retire from one job to just take another you don’t want to be in.

 My bucket list has a column or section called “Jobs that I would like to do”.
 It isn’t precise.
 It shows what I would need to make a position attractive for me to target or accept to do.